Frequently asked questions about Egg yolk tempera

 How should I store the egg oil tempera?

-Can I paint on top of egg oil tempera?
+Can I varnish over egg oil tempera?

 Can the pigments be toxic?